spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 - Azure CLI installed on your local machine.
 Refer to the [Azure CLI Install Guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) for installation instructions.

+- A terminal or command prompt to issue the Azure CLI commands.

 - The Azure subscription ID you want to use with Palette.

-- The Security Principal Object ID you want to use with Palette.
+- The client ID of the Azure service principal you want to use with Palette.
 You can retrieve it from the Entra ID section of the Azure Portal.

-- A terminal or command prompt to issue the Azure CLI commands.

-- The Azure Security Principal Object ID you want to use with Palette.
-The Security Principal Object ID can represent a user, group, or service principal.

 #### Create Role and Assign Permissions